tommyettinger/anim8-gdx/README.md

     - This dither algorithm is almost as good at reproducing colors as WOVEN, and is arguably preferable to it when the artifacts would be problematic.
     - It's better than NEUE at most things, but it isn't quite as smooth when the palette matches the image closely.
+    - This is similar to WREN, except that WREN also incorporates the braid-like R2 sequence.
   - LOAF
     - A very simple, intentionally-low-fidelity ordered dither meant primarily for pixel art.
     - This has very obvious grid patterns, effectively repeating a 2x2 pixel area many times over similar color regions.
     - While PATTERN is much better at preserving curves, gradients, and lightness in general, it doesn't really look like hand-made pixel art, so this can be used as a lo-fi version of PATTERN.
+  - WREN
+    - A complex mix of error diffusion a la DIFFUSION, the R2 sequence from ROBERTS, and blue noise to break up the patterns from those; I saved the best dither algorithm for last.
+    - This preserves hue almost as well as WOVEN, but is better than WOVEN at preserving lightness, and has fewer noticeable artifacts.
+    - This adjusts each channel separately, like how DODGY and WOVEN work but not like the older NEUE or SCATTER.
+    - There are still use cases for the similar DODGY and WOVEN dithers.
+      - DODGY can be noisier, but if even slight repetitive artifacts are an issue, that noise becomes an advantage relative to WREN.
+      - WOVEN typically preserves hue more accurately because the predictable nature of its repetitive artifact happens to align with its error-diffusion, improving perceived color when viewed from a distance.
+    - This is the default and often the best of the bunch.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN and LOAF have obvious square grids.
     - BLUE_NOISE, SCATTER, ane NEUE have varying forms of a spongy blue noise texture.
     - GRADIENT_NOISE has a network of diagonal lines.
-    - ROBERTS and WOVEN have a tilted grid pattern, approximately, of lighter or darker pixels.
-This can also sometimes look like scales or bubbles.
+    - ROBERTS, WOVEN, and WREN have a tilted grid pattern, approximately, of lighter or darker pixels.
+This can also sometimes look like scales, bubbles, or braids.
+WREN shows this artifact less noticeably than the others.
     - DIFFUSION tends to have its error corrections jump around between frames, which looks jarring.
     - CHAOTIC_NOISE has the opposite problem; it never keeps the same artifacts between frames, even if those frames are identical.
 This was also the behavior of NEUE in 0.3.0, but has since been changed.